Thursday, July 28, 2011

 9. Check a new state off the list (virginia beach)

-Independent coffeeshops of Boston list (8 down, 5 to go)
+10. Complete the Independent coffeeshops of Boston list (8 down, 5 to go)

 11. Hug James as much as possible!